 3. Factors to Consider

-Now that we have explored the history of shoe laces, let’s consider the factors that should influence our decision when choosing between crossed or straight laces.
+Now that we have explored the history of shoelaces, let’s consider the factors that should influence our decision when choosing between crossed or straight laces.

 3.1 Comfort